jgarcia24n/MouseSearch/README.md

 3.  **Configure your settings:** You can configure all settings directly through the web interface, or use the `.env` file.
 4. Once configured, the dashboards should automatically update to "CONNECTED" and populate your user info.
 4. Use the search bar to find content.
-5. In the results, select a torrent category (if desired) and click "Add to Client".
+5. In the results, select a torrent category (if desired) and click "Download".
 6. The torrent will be added, and a status badge will appear, polling your torrent client for live progress.

 ---